mmadry/st-hmp/README.md

 DEMO
 =================
 We provide implementation of a complete classification system in which 3D data matrices (spatio-temporal sequences) are represented using the ST-HMP descriptor.
-Alternatively, 2D data matrices (spatial signal, such as images) can be represented using the HMP descriptor.
+The code can be also used for 2D data matrices (spatial signal, such as images) to represente them using the HMP descriptor.

 Demo shows how to use the ST-HMP for an object classification task based on sequences of real tactile data.
 It consists of two parts:
 - Learning and extracting of: